-- 1. Press the wb button.
+- 1. Press the Const button on the steering wheel.

-- 2. Say "Messaging".
+- 2. Say "Phone" after the tone.

-- 3. Say "Read Text".
+- 3. Say "Read Text" after the tone.

 The text message, sender and delivery time are shown on the screen.
-Use the tuning switch on the steering wheel to scroll through all text messages if more than one are available.
+Use the tuning switch to scroll through all text messages if more than one are available.
 Press the button to exit the text message screen.
-Press the button to access the following options for replying to the text message:
+Press the fully button to access the following options for replying to the text message:

+Call Back

-- Call Back Speak this command to call the sender of the text message using the Bluetooth® Hands-Free Phone System. - Send Text Speak this command to send a text message response to the sender of the text message.
+Speak this command to call the sender of the text message using the Bluetooth® Hands-Free Phone System.

+Send Text

+Speak this command to send a text message response to the sender of the text message.